fbanfi90/zkGrid/README.md

 # zkGrid

-A puzzle game where players prove in zero-knowledge (via zk-SNARKs) that they found the empty cell in a dotted grid, without revealing its location.
+This puzzle game uses [zk-SNARKs](https://en.wikipedia.org/wiki/ZkSNARK) to enable you to prove in [zero-knowledge](https://en.wikipedia.org/wiki/Zero-knowledge_proof) that you found the empty cell in a dotted grid, that is, without revealing its location.
+The proof is generated with [Circom](https://docs.circom.io/) and [snarkjs](https://github.com/iden3/snarkjs) using the [Groth16](https://eprint.iacr.org/2016/260) proving system and is displayed as a QR code.
+Open the app on another device and select **Verify** to validate QR proofs.
+Zero-knowledge guarantees that the data in the QR code contains no information about the empty cell location.